akerber47/akerber47.github.io/reading.md

 I often browse through books and end up abandoning them.
 Here's a list.
 (Honestly, most of the point here is to stop me from forgetting and trying to read these again.)

+### 2019 November
+- Enrico Moretti, *The New Geography of Jobs*
+- Geoffrey A. Jehle and Philip J. Reny, Advanced Microeconomic Theory
+- David M. Kreps, *A Course in Microeconomic Theory*

 ### 2019 October
 - Eric Redmond and Jim R. Wilson, *Seven Databases in Seven Weeks*